 Company culture can be a big issue for telecommuters, and there are a couple of choices every business has.
 When trying to extend your company culture to remote workers, keep in mind that freelancers and remote workers tend to develop their own culture — and if you have telecommuters scattered all over the country or even the world, their social culture outside of work can vary greatly.

 Telecommuting and employing remote workers has many challenges.
-Learn to overcome them and you and your remote employees will both benefit.
+Learn to overcome them, and you and your remote employees will both benefit from the arrangement.

 Devin Morrissey prides himself on being a jack of all trades; his career trajectory is more a zigzag than an obvious trend, just the way he likes it.
 You can follow him on Twitter.